jbillo/handcompare/README.md

     Hand 2 is the winning hand

-Any input or other errors encountered at runtime will be output to stderr.
+Any input or other errors encountered at runtime will be output to stderr, as a typical exception trace.
+In a production or completely headless system, I would use a Python logging class.
+Such a logging class would offer the ability to redirect these exceptions to file, a syslog server or database for further analysis and troubleshooting.

 # Testing and integration with build system